noocyte/WeatherRouter/README.md

 ---

+## How It Works

+### Weather Forecasting Pipeline

+1. **Sample** — The route geometry is divided into 15–20 evenly spaced points (~25–30 km apart).
+Arrival time at each point is estimated via linear interpolation of total duration from departure time.
+2. **Peak injection** — If mountain pass warnings are detected, the midpoint of each pass geometry is injected as an extra sample point.
+3. **Fetch** — A single batched request to Open-Meteo retrieves hourly forecasts for all sample points.
+The closest hourly slot to each arrival time is matched.
+4. **Analyze** — Temperature, precipitation, snowfall, and WMO weather codes are evaluated to produce a tire recommendation and route weather summary.

-## Mountain Pass Detection
+### Mountain Pass Detection

-WeatherRouter cross-references every computed route against **85 Norwegian mountain pass / convoy stretches** (kolonnestrekning) from Vegvesen's National Road Database (NVDB).

-**How it works:**

-1. On the first route request, the app fetches all Kolonnestrekning geometries from the NVDB API (cached for 24 hours)
+1. On the first route request, the app fetches all Kolonnestrekning geometries from the NVDB API (cached in memory for 24 hours).
-2. Each route is checked against these geometries using a fast grid-based spatial index
+2. Each route is checked against these geometries using a fast **grid-based spatial index** — rasterizes both geometries into ~300m cells for O(N+M) proximity detection.
-3. If the route passes within ~300m of a mountain pass, a warning is attached with:
+3. If the route passes within ~300m of a mountain pass, a warning is attached with severity based on the current month, the pass name and road reference, and GeoJSON geometry for map display.
-   - **Severity** based on the current month: 🔴 high (Nov–Apr), 🟠 medium (May/Oct), 🟢 low (Jun–Sep)
-   - **Pass name and road reference** (e.g., "Suleskarvegen (FV450)")
-   - **GeoJSON geometry** of the affected stretch for map display
-4. The frontend renders warnings as banners on route cards and dashed overlays on the map

-**Example:** Planning Oslo → Bryne in winter will warn about Suleskarvegen (FV450), a mountain pass typically closed November–May.
+### Graceful Degradation

+The app is designed to always return routes, even when optional services fail:

+- **Weather fetch failure** → route returned without weather data (logged, not raised)
+- **Road closure check failure** → route returned without warnings (logged, not raised)
+- **Open-Meteo timeout** → fallback weather points with zeroed values
+- **Flatpickr CDN failure** → falls back to native browser date/time input

 ---